- Gregory Vigliotta

-A Self-Directed Retreat: To Know, To Love, To Follow
+A Directed or Self-Directed Retreat: To Know, To Love, To Follow

 Jesus heals the suffering by Heinrich Hofmann 1893